Promoting the Power of Education

 Jayne W. Barnard

 Professor Barnard is the James Goold Cutler Professor of Law Emerita at the William & Mary Law School in Williamsburg, Virginia.
 She currently serves as the Coordinator of Academic Events for the 100th Anniversary of Women at William & Mary (2018-19).
-She also serves on the boards of WHRO Public Media, the ACLU of Virginia, the FINRA Foundation for Investor Education, and the Williamsburg Farmers Market.
+She also serves on the boards of WHRO Public Media, the FINRA Foundation for Investor Education, and the Williamsburg Farmers Market.